raosev/appilf/README.md

 ##TODO's
- * Handle pagination correctly for resources that require authentication (affects Only Saved Searches for now)
+ * Handle pagination correctly for resources that require authentication (affects only Saved Searches for now)
  * Improve the testing suite by adding test cases involving bad requests